 The constraints, and the range of options, can be paralyzing for technology companies.
-In order to stay competitive, companies must to adapt to a diverse set of needs across different verticals, while the product remains simple enough to plug-and-play.
-Such a balance is difficult, but possible.
+In order to stay competitive, companies must adapt to a diverse set of needs across different verticals, while the product remains simple enough to plug-and-play.
+Such a balance is difficult, but achievable, with an app marketplace.

 The market demands that we marry speed with versatility in an intuitive, elegant package.
 But with limited resources and the unstable terrain of technology, how can start-ups topple larger, entrenched competitors?
 How can fortune 500 companies pivot to keep pace with a world that is changing faster than ever?

-Over the past few years partner marketplaces (commonly known as app stores) have made a big impact especially in SaaS, wearable technology and the internet of things.
-Some of the world’s most advanced startups, like Hootsuite, Thalmic Labs, Oculus Rift, and Desire2Learn, are using this growth hack to out-innovate the competition with great success.
+Over the past few years partner marketplaces (commonly known as app marketplaces or app stores) have made a big impact especially in SaaS, IaaS and the internet of things.
+Some of the world’s most advanced startups, like Hootsuite, DigitalOcean, Salesloft and ServiceTitan are using their platform as the leading growth hack to out-innovate the competition with great success.
 After all, for every app, plugin or extension that is built on a competitors marketplace, that’s another feature that will be quietly stealing users away from you.

-As partner marketplaces become more common, companies that ignore this trend will be at a dangerous disadvantage.
+As partner and app marketplaces become more common, companies that ignore this trend will be at a dangerous disadvantage.
 Here’s why:

-By definition, a partner marketplace lets companies crowdsource innovation and features.
+By definition, your marketplace lets companies crowdsource innovation and features.
 No matter how big a company, no matter how much money is in the bank, no matter how many MIT developers they have, no company can innovate faster or more efficiently than the developer community.

-The 21st century Apple success story, while one of the most overused anecdotes in Silicon Valley history, is nonetheless a perfect example of the power of partner marketplaces.
+The 21st century Apple success story, while one of the most overused anecdotes in Silicon Valley history, is nonetheless a perfect example of the power of platforms.
 They democratized product development.
-Vision, foresight and the developer community helped turn the telephone from a single function device into a platform with near limitless potential.
+Vision, foresight and the developer community helped turn the telephone from a single function device into a platform with nearly limitless potential.

 It starts off innocently enough.
 A few customers ask for a new feature and you are more than happy to oblige.
 After all, the more features you build, the better your product becomes.
 Right?
 Wrong.
 The product becomes more complicated, users (previously delighted with the product’s simplicity) become increasingly confused and frustrated and the growth that was experienced early on begins to slow as users churn.
 It’s a sad story that plays out every day and most products can end up becoming a victim of feature creep in as little as two years.